-Conductors commonly used for grounding electrons are aluminum and carbon.
+Conductors commonly used for grounding electrons are aluminum, carbon, nickel, and silver.
 In ESD Jackets, carbon threading is sewn into a grid across the surface of cotton or polyester in a patchwork.
 Much like a fence protects a yard, the grid pattern of the black carbon threading prevents static electrons on your body from leaping through the smock as electrostatic discharges (ESD) and zapping nearby electronics.

-Secondarily, it is important to wash and dry your ESD garments properly.
-Over time most every static control garment loses its conductivity due to repeated washing.
-However, exposure to dryer heat can melt the carbon threading, bleaches can erode the carbon threading, and use of anionic detergents (commonly sold in department stores) can strip away the positive ions on the cotton or polyester fabric of the garment making it predisposed to carrying a negative charge in future use.
+However, exposure to dryer heat can melt the carbon threading, bleaches can erode the carbon threading, and the use of anionic detergents (commonly sold in department stores) can strip away the positive ions on the garment making it predisposed to carrying a negative charge in future use.